beechfuzz/e2guardian-docker/README.md

  ###  SSL MITM
 SSL MITM is enabled by default in this container.
 If you want to disable it, then you have two options:

-#### Op:
+#### Option 1:
- 1. You can build the Docker image with the Dockerfile and include the `SSLMITM=off` argument in the command, like so:
+You can build the Docker image with the Dockerfile and include the `SSLMITM=off` argument in the command, like so:

         docker build -t e2g --build-arg SSLMITM=off .